 I must ask, what kind of a person attacks someone’s mental illness?

-A close friend called with concern and asked how I was doing.
-It wasn’t any ordinary call; it was about a hateful email, known as a flame, sent by one former commissioner and one former mayor of the City of Davenport, John Lepley, and Darlene Bradley, respectively.
+A close friend called with a concern.
+It wasn’t any ordinary call; it was about a hateful email, known as a flame, sent by one former commissioner and one former mayor of the City of Davenport.
+I’ll call them B-L.

 I was expecting a response from them.
 After all, I had published an eye-opening exposé on their group, Davenport Concerned Citizens (DCC).
-I alleged that Bradley/Lepley have been running an illegitimate group and presented the facts to prove it.
+I alleged that B-L have been running an illegitimate group and presented the facts to prove it.
 Rather than respond to any inaccuracies in my post (because there were none), they went on a ferocious attack against me personally.
-They decided to become cyber-bullies.
+They decided to become cyberbullies.

 I read the email only once; that was enough.
-I recognized the source, not the man who signed the email, John Lepley, but I recognized the kind of man he is.
+I recognized the source, not the man who signed the email, B-L, but I recognized the kind of man he is in this couple.

 “I’ve been attacked for my mental illness before,” I told my caller, my thick-skin adding, “I’ve learned to deal with it and that’s why I write.”